Fedora Container Build System

 The Fedora Base Image provides information that can be used by the Layered Images via inherited Environment Variables:

-$DISTTAGis defined just as it is for RPMs, but since Dockerfiles lack a mechanism similar to RPM Macros this is being stored in the base image such that it can be inherited by layered images.
+$DISTTAGis defined just as it is for RPMs, but since Containerfiles (or Dockerfiles) lack a mechanism similar to RPM Macros this is being stored in the base image such that it can be inherited by layered images.

 In Fedora there are two Registries: candidate and stable.

 All Layered Image Builds end up in the candidate registry as soon as they are successful in the Fedora Layered Image Build System.
-These images can immediately be pulled (example using docker:
+These images can immediately be pulled.
+For example: